 1 smoked sausage

 Chop the cauliflower into small pieces, add enough water to cover, add a teaspoon of salt and set to boil, covered.
+Alternatively, you can also steam the cauliflower.
 Drain the sauerkraut and squeeze out as much moisture as you can, making sure to save some liquid.
 A 2 lbs. jar should leave you with approximately half to 3/4 lbs of sauerkraut.

-Once the cauliflower is cooked (and you are looking for a soft consistency, not al dente), pour off the water and blend the vegetable into a purée until it's smooth.
-Put it back on the stove and stir several times on low fire, for a good five minutes, to remove some of the moisture, as cauliflower tends to be very wet.
+Boil on medium heat for about 15 - 20 minutes, or until the cauliflower is cooked soft.
+Pour off the water and blend the vegetable into a purée until it's smooth.
+Put it back on the stove and stir several times on low fire, for a good five minutes, to dry the mash out a little bit, as cauliflower tends to be very wet.
 Make sure it doesn't scorch.In the meantime, heat the smoked sausage according to instructions (I tend to simmer it in a shallow bottom of water in pan on the stove, but others have been known to take it out of the plastic and microwaving it for 3 minutes).

-Stir in the sauerkraut and make sure it's all mixed in together, and add in some of the sauerkraut liquid, one tablespoon at a time.
+Fold the sauerkraut into the purée, make sure it's all mixed in together, and add in some of the sauerkraut liquid, one tablespoon at a time, if needed.
+You can also add a little butter.
 Taste and season with salt and freshly ground black pepper.
 Slice the sausage or serve whole.
 A side of good mustard is appreciated!

 Amazon Prime Shopping Suggestions: